lukasroegner/homebridge-sonos-multiroom/README.md

 * If not, start playback (which means the last source, stream or radio of the respective Sonos zone is played back)

 The exposed accessories have the following logic when being switched OFF:
-* Stop playback
+* Check if you are playing your TV stream (i.e. Playbar/Playbase)
+* If so, do nothing (as TV stream should not be "paused")
-* Leave any group you are in
+* If not, stop playback and leave any group you are in

 Now, create HomeKit automations for your motion/occupancy sensors for each room
 * "If motion is detected, switch to ON"